isomerpages/moe-hougangsec/_quick-links/PLD Initiative/Personal Learning Device (PLD) Initiative.md

 or the equivalent to ensure proper accountability for information access and other activities performed.
 There will be regular account reviews and audits for DMA Administrators’ and the DMA Vendor’s accounts.</p>
 <p>4.
-All user data collected through the DMA (see paragraph 2 of Annex B)
+All user data collected through the DMA (see paragraph 2 of Annex C)
 will be stored in secure servers managed by an appointed DMA Vendor with stringent access controls and audit trail implemented.
 The DMA is a trusted cloud-based Software-as-a-Service (SaaS) solution that has been operating